top of page

 The Brain–Nutrient Connection

-Certain nutrients such as Vitamin D, Omega-3 Fatty Acids, Vitamin D, Magnesium, Zinc, and Iron all play roles in brain function, neurotransmitter production, and cognitive health.
+Certain nutrients such as Vitamin D, Omega-3 Fatty Acids, Magnesium, Zinc, and Iron all play roles in brain function, neurotransmitter production, and cognitive health.
 Think of them less as “extras” and more as foundational building blocks for how you feel day-to-day.
 The good news is lots of foods contain these important nutrients so if you are already eating a variety of whole foods, leafs greens, fish, nuts and seeds you are likely tapping into these nutrients.
+Read on to learn more about the roles of these nutrients and foods sources.

 Vitamin D: More Than the “Sunshine Vitamin”